K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 This if statment above takes all the memes under the catergories the user follows

 Part of the home HTML is below which utalizes Jinja to use for loops and if statements to check if the user follows the categories.
-If they do the next for loop look goes through the memes of the SQL query above and displays all memes of the catergory the user follows showing the Meme detail link, caterogy its under, and the meme creator name Figure(10).
-Helpfel comments on the side of the HTML syntax to better understand the processs
+If they do the next for loop look goes through the memes of the SQL query above and displays all memes of the catergory the user follows showing the Meme detail link, caterogy its under, and the meme creator name Figure(13).
+Helpful comments on the side of the HTML syntax to better understand the processs

 ```.html
 {% for category in categories %} #goes through categories user follow